Last updated: August 2023

 - They have committed other serious driving violations.

 However, North Carolina doesn’t ask drivers to meet SR-22 requirements.
 The Tar Heel state uses a form called DL-123.
 Like an SR22 or similar, this form verifies you have at least the minimum amount of car insurance required.
 It is required for people in these scenarios.

 - Someone applying for a driver's license for the first time in North Carolina.
 This includes teen drivers who are getting licensed for the first time (but not those getting a learner's permit) and motorists who have moved to North Carolina and are seeking a license.

-- Someone seeking to restore their suspended or revoked driver’s license following a DWI or DUI conviction.
+- Someone seeking to restore their suspended or revoked driver’s license following car insurance after a DUI.